sonatype-nexus-community/iq-success-metrics2/README.md

 &nbsp;

 **Download the java app for success metrics**
-  * Click on the *success-metrics.zip* file, then download (there is a download button on the lower right)
+  * Click on the *successmetrics.zip* file, then download (there is a download button on the lower right)
   * Unzip the contents into a directory of your choice

 ```
-unzip success-metrics.zip
+unzip successmetrics.zip
-cd success-metrics
+cd successmetrics
 ```

 &nbsp;